Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - You come back a little bit broken (memory loss, stressed, disconnected).
 - You come back a little different.
 Add 1 to one rating (max +3) and subtract 1 from another (min -2).
 - You come back very different.
-Change to a new playbook, just as if you took that advanced improvement (see [here](#0000339930)).
+Change to a new playbook, just as if you took that advanced improvement (see [[Help Out]]).
 - Your revival satisfies an ancient prophecy.
 - Something comes back with you (e.g. a possessing spirit, a slain monster is revived, an ancient evil is released), but it’s not a pressing danger.
 - You, or the one who brought you back, owes a favour to a powerful spirit, monster, or demon.